autechjobs/website/src/pages/blog/side-project-helps-to-land-tech-job-in-australia.md

 Also, one of the exciting things for me was a custom Slack Bot at Au Tech Jobs.
 I really loved deploying features and bug fixes added to the desired environment(Staging, Production) by simply mentioning a bot with a single line of command.

-Had I not decided to contribute for ATJ and other side projects I would probably still be frustrated by not landing any exciting offers from my job search,” he rejoices.
+Had I not decided to contribute for ATJ and other side projects I would probably still be frustrated by not landing any exciting offers from my job search,” he muses.

 ### Landing tech jobs as a freelancer: